pickyourtrail_logo

 The weather in Zermatt varies by altitude.
 The temperature in the village ranges from -5°C to 5°C in winter and 10°C to 25°C in summer.
 Mountain peaks remain cold year-round with temperatures from -15°C to 5°C, even during summer months.

-Absolutely.
-Zermatt offers the iconic Matterhorn, Europe's highest cable car station, spectacular mountain panoramas, world-class skiing, charming alpine culture and some of Switzerland's most scenic hiking trails.
-This makes it an unforgettable destination.
+Absolutely Yes!
+The places to visit in Zermatt offers the iconic Matterhorn scenic elegance, Europe's highest cable car station experience, spectacular mountain panoramas, world-class skiing, charming alpine culture and some of Switzerland's most adventurous hiking trails.

 How much do Zermatt mountain railway and cable car tickets cost?